 Similarly, women, adolescent girls in particular, and children have difficulties to access healthcare.
 As a consequence of still significant gender inequalities around the globe, women and adolescent girls are more vulnerable to contamination by the HIV.
 According to UNAIDS, young women are 60% more likely to become affected with HIV than young men of the same age.
 6 200 young women (15-24) are infected every week.
 Confronted with many difficulties to access information related to sexuality and prevention, many women and adolescent girls cannot assert their right to health and express their choice as to sexual and reproductive health.

-Since 2012, global health expenditure dedicated to fighting HIV / AIDS in low and middle-income countries has stalled, reaching about US$ 19 billion annually whilst US$ 26 billion / year would be necessary by 2020 to put an end to the disease as a public health threat.
+Since 2012, global health expenditure dedicated to fighting HIV / AIDS in low and middle-income countries has stalled, reaching about US$ 19 billion annually whilst over US$ 26 billion / year would be necessary by 2020 to put an end to the disease as a public health threat.
 While 56% of total resources for HIV in low- and middle-income countries come from domestic resources, international development assistance spending on HIV / AIDS has reached US$ 9 billion in 2017 (44% of total resources).
 This amount tends to decrease at a moment when more funding is critical to avoid a resurgence of the epidemic.